Mironor/professional-scala-code/README.md

 ## Usage

 You may run the examples using "sbt" in command line (`sbt run` will do the trick).

-Alternatively import the project in Intellij, there will be an icon on the left of each example that will execute it specifically.

 ## Contributing